Jorgie Porter

 Jorgina Alexandra Porter (born 25 December 1987) is an English actress and model.
-She is known for portraying the role of Theresa McQueen in the Channel 4 soap opera Hollyoaks from 2008 until 2016 and again from 2020.
+She is known for playing Theresa McQueen in the Channel 4 soap opera Hollyoaks from 2008 until 2016 and again from 2020.

 Early life

 Jorgina Alexandra Porter was born on 25 December 1987 in Trafford, Greater Manchester.
 She grew up with her mother and grandmother.
 A former ballet dancer, she was told by the ballet school she attended that she was overweight for a dancer.
 She later attended The Hammond School in Chester.

 Career

 In November 2008, it was announced that Porter had joined the cast of the Channel 4 soap opera Hollyoaks, playing the role of Theresa McQueen.
 Porter said that she was "thrilled" to join the cast and be a part of one of soap opera's "most notorious families".
 In 2010, Porter appeared with eight other soap opera actresses in a music video and cover of the Cyndi Lauper single "Girls Just Want To Have Fun".
 The song was released in aid of charity, Cancer Research UK's campaign "Race for Life".